 \section{Uniform-density strange stars}

-In \cite{wit}, it was suggested that strange matter containing the strange s-quark could have zero pressure at a density close to that of nuclear matter.
-This hypothesis was formalized using the MIT bag model, within which the corresponding equation of state is written in the form \cite{wit}:
+In \cite{wit}, it was suggested that strange matter containing the strange $s$-quark may have zero pressure at a density close to nuclear density.
+This hypothesis was formalized within the MIT bag model, in which the corresponding equation of state is written as \cite{wit}

-where parameter $B$ defines density at which pressure equals to zero $\rho_0=4B/c^2$.
+where the parameter $B$ defines the density at which the pressure vanishes, $\rho_0 = 4B/c^2$.